edwelker/website/content/posts/high-performance-css-code-design.md

 Footnotes
 ---------

-<sup><a id="n1">1</a></sup> Personally, I find the choice of the “OOCSS” or “Object Oriented CSS” name both poor and misleading.
-To call something “Object Oriented” when the metaphor doesn’t fit (CSS has no data per se, and it certainly has no methods) is confusing, especially when the audience is likely to be familiar with the term.
+<sup><a id="n1">1</a></sup> Personally, I find the choice of the "OOCSS” or "Object Oriented CSS” name both poor and misleading.
+To call something "Object Oriented” when the metaphor doesn’t fit (CSS has no data per se, and it certainly has no methods) is confusing, especially when the audience is likely to be familiar with the term.
 To then give your CSS library the same name and overload the term twice obscures a very useful set of CSS refactoring methods.

 <sup><a id="n2">2</a></sup> This can be accomplished with the Unix tool grep, a powerful text searching utility.
 It is also possible to accomplish this through your editor, as long as it supports searching multiple files at once.
 It is especially useful to be able to count occurrences across files.